Skip to content

 Test Set Scheduling

-Since Rapise 7.4 you may schedule a test set directly from the dashboard.
-Navigate to Test Sets page in the dashboard, find the test set you need, expand Action menu for it (last column) and choose Schedule... menu item.
-Rapise will open a dialog with scheduling options for selected test set.
-In the dialog you may specify:
+Since Rapise 7.4, you may schedule a test set directly from the dashboard.
+Navigate to the Test Sets page in the dashboard, find the test set you need, expand the Action menu for it (in the last column), and choose the Schedule... menu item.
+Rapise will open a dialog with scheduling options for the selected test set.
+In the dialog, you may specify:

 • Date/time of execution